1Dandan/1Dandan.github.io/_pages/about.md

 My research focuses on the application and development of air quality modeling in combination with ground-based and satellite-based observations.
 I have been working on the effects of model spatial resolution on population exposure to air pollutants, source sector contributions, and geophysical satellite-derived fine particulate matter.
 I am also interested in model developments, and currently working on improving fine mineral dust representation in a chemical transport model of [GEOS-Chem](https://geoschem.github.io/index.html).

-Prior to my PhD, I received a B.S. in Environmental Sciences and a B.A. in Economics at [Peking University](https://english.pku.edu.cn/) (Beijing, China) in 2019.
+Prior to my PhD, I received a B.S. in Environmental Science and a B.A. in Economics at [Peking University](https://english.pku.edu.cn/) (Beijing, China) in 2019.
 My undergraduate research was advised by [Wen Liu](https://scholar.google.com.hk/citations?user=ArwW7qgAAAAJ&hl=zh-CN) with a focus on the degradation processes of trace antibiotics in polluted aquatic system by engineered photocatalysts under simulated sunlight.

 Beyond research, I enjoy hiking, swimming, skiing, and skating.